 Sloe and Blackberry Hedgerow Jam Recipe

-I’ve updated this post with a fun little video I made foraging the hedges on our little farm in Cornwall.
-Hopefully it’ll prove just how easy this hedgerow jam is to make!
+I’ve recently made a fun little video of this recipe whilst foraging the hedges on our little farm in Cornwall.

 If you’re looking to use up your blackberry haul this season, you will find lots more tasty blackberry recipes on the blog.
-I’d love to hear what you make with yours!

 - 1 kg hedgerow fruits - bugs, leaves & stems removed